scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

-   require already-featurized dataset inputs. ``cesium`` is and end-to-end time series analysis framework, consisting of a Python library as well as a web front-end interface, that allows researchers to featurize raw data and apply modern machine learning techniques in a simple, easily reproducible, and extensible way.
+   require already-featurized dataset inputs. ``cesium`` is and end-to-end time series analysis framework, consisting of a Python library as well as a web front-end interface, that allows researchers to featurize raw data and apply modern machine learning techniques in a simple, reproducible, and extensible way.
 Users can apply out-of-the-box feature engineering workflows as well as save and replay their own analyses.
-Any steps taken in the front end can also be exported to an IPython notebook, so users can quickly iterate within the front end and then fine-tune their analysis using the more flexible back-end library.
+Any steps taken in the front end can also be exported to an Jupyter notebook, so users can iterate between possible models within the front end and then fine-tune their analysis using the more flexible back-end library.

 .. class:: keywords

-   time series, machine learning, reproducibile science
+   time series, machine learning, reproducible science

 Introduction
 ============
-From the reading of electroencephalograms (EEGs) to earthquake seismograms to light curves of astronomical variable stars, gleaning insight from time series data has been central to a broad range of scientific and medical disciplines.
+From the reading of electroencephalograms (EEGs) to earthquake seismograms to light curves of astronomical variable stars, gleaning insight from time series data has been central to a broad range of scientific disciplines.
 When simple analytical thresholds or models suffice, technicians and experts can be easily removed from the process of inspection and discovery by employing custom algorithms.
 But when dynamical systems are not easily modeled (e.g.,